-Covid special measures for installation and then switch on filming: NOTE ON SOCIAL DISTANCING: Please wear masks where possible and stay 2m apart outside households.
-Volunteering is exempt from the ‘rule of 6’ but we should demonstrate a good example.
-Jon and PhilE to stand behind Dave as he films the switch on.
-Parents and captains to observe social distancing (from those outside their household) as they approach the Christmas tree.
+Covid special measures for installation and then switch on filming: If there are covid restrictions in place, please wear masks where possible and stay 2m apart outside households.
+Parents and children to observe social distancing (from those outside their household) as they approach the Christmas tree.

 |Iinjury from JCB|

 [Risk Impact 5, Probability: 4]